Sniffy2019/Love-to-Read/README.md

 * Sample layout drafted form the code institute "BootstrappingYourNextBigIdea"
 * interactive static web page to select to buy or subscribe to books.
 * 1 main page and 4 linked pages to explain how the web site works.
 * (index.html) (main Page).
+Shows the offers and what you'll be getting if interested in subcribing or buying books.
 * Read-more.html explains the sites benefits.
+Linked from index.html page, describes the benefits from suscriibng to Love-to Read.
-* about.html allows you to add details.
+* about.html allows you to add your details in a email/name contact form linked from the about section from all pages.
-* see-here-for-details.html explains offers.
+* see-here-for-details.html explains offers and benefits of different subscriptions, linked to via index.html or main web page.
-* form.html allows you to complete a survey.
+* form.html allows you to complete a survey, depicitng how often you read and favourite Genre etc. linked via survey section on every page.